More at rubyonrails.org:

 </form>

-You'll notice that the HTML contains an input element with type hidden.
-This input is important, because non-GET forms cannot be successfully submitted without it.
-The hidden input element with the name authenticity_token is a security feature of Rails called cross-site request forgery protection, and form helpers generate it for every non-GET form (provided that this security feature is enabled).
-You can read more about this in the Securing Rails Applications guide.
+Notice that the form contains an input element with type hidden.
+This authenticity_token hidden input is required for non-GET form submissions.
+This token is a security feature in Rails used to prevent cross-site request forgery (CSRF) attacks, and form helpers automatically generate it for every non-GET form (assuming the security feature is enabled).
+You can read more about it in the Securing Rails Applications guide.

-One of the most basic forms you see on the web is a search form.
+One of the most basic forms on the web is a search form.
 This form contains:

 • a form element with "GET" method,